simonsan/organize/README.md

 Each rule is an object like this:

 ```$xslt
+rules:
     extension:
         - new_folder: <string>
         - patterns:
             - regex: <string>
               new_folder: <string>
             - ... more patterns

+    extension:
+        - new_folder: <string>
+        - patterns:
+            - regex: <string>
+              new_folder: <string>
+            - ... more patterns

+    ... more extensions
 ```

-If you're not familiar with YAML, here we're defining an object with the name `extension`.
+If you're not familiar with YAML, here we're defining an object with the name `rules`, which itself holds objects, each of which defines an extension.
 Within it we define a `new_folder` field, which is required, and a `patterns` field, which is optional.
 Files with the given `extension` will be moved to `new_folder`.
 The `patterns` field defines an array of objects, each of which must have `regex` and a `new_folder` field.
 Filenames matching the specified regular expression will be moved to its associated `new_folder`.

+Note: only the `rules` object is required, together with some rules within it.
+You can define YAML variables outside `rules`.

 ## Usage
 Run